 Cross-Sector Enabling Technologies

-Leading operators, Vodafone Fiji and Telecom Fiji are optimistic about Open RAN and are actively evaluating its feasibility.
-Vodafone Fiji and Digicel Fiji have rolled out 5G testing after having recently acquired licenses from the Fiji government.
-Digicel Fiji worked with Nokia to upgrade cell tower sites across the country for the rollout.
+Leading operators Vodafone Fiji and TFL remain optimistic about Open Radio Access Network and are actively evaluating its feasibility.
+After acquiring licenses from the Fiji government, Vodafone Fiji and Digicel Fiji began 5G testing across the country.
+Digicel Fiji partnered with Nokia to upgrade cell tower sites to support the rollout.

-Fiji has a total of 6 active international subsea cables, the highest number of subsea cables for any Pacific Island country.
-Google, together with Amalgamated Telecom Holdings (ATH), AP Telecom, and Telstra, will build two new subsea cables to increase digital connectivity in the central Pacific.
-The two cables, Bulikula and Halaihai, will connect Guam and Fiji, and Guam and French Polynesia respectively.
+Fiji currently operates six active international subsea cables - the highest number of any Pacific Island country.
+Google, in partnership with ATH, AP Telecom, and Telstra, plans to build two new subsea cables to boost digital connectivity in the central Pacific.
+The Bulikula cable will connect Guam and Fiji, while the Halaihai cable will link Guam and French Polynesia.

-Remittances are among Fiji’s top foreign exchange earners.
-Mobile money, or e-wallet services, were introduced over a decade ago, giving customers the ability to transfer funds, pay bills, and deposit or withdraw cash via mobile phones.
-Today, mobile money has become a widely used payment method in Fiji.
-Vodafone expanded its mobile wallet services (M-PAiSA) by introducing a “Scan to Pay” QR Code payment feature, allowing consumers to use their phones to pay for shopping, utility bills, and purchases from retail outlets.
+Remittances rank among Fiji’s top foreign exchange earners.
+Over a decade ago, mobile money - or e-wallet services - gave customers the ability to transfer funds, pay bills, and deposit or withdraw cash via mobile phones.
+Today, many Fijians use mobile money as a preferred payment method.
+Vodafone expanded its mobile wallet services by introducing the “Scan to Pay” QR code feature, which allows consumers to use their phones to pay for shopping, utility bills, and purchases from retail outlets.

 Fiji stands out as the only country in the Pacific region with industry experience in global outsourcing services.
-The country’s business process outsourcing (BPO) sector provides contact center, human resources, finance and accounting, and IT helpdesk services to a wide range of industries, including airline reservations, hospitality and travel, logistics, healthcare, energy, call centers, and real estate.
-Fiji has successfully attracted well-known BPO investors such as Mindpearl, ANZ Pacific Operations, and Packleader Pacific.
+The country’s BPO sector delivers contact center, human resources, finance and accounting, and IT helpdesk services to a wide range of industries, including airline reservations, hospitality and travel, logistics, healthcare, energy, call centers, and real estate.
+Fiji has successfully attracted major BPO investors such as Mindpearl, Australia and New Zealand Banking Group Limited Pacific Operations (ANZ), and Packleader Pacific.

 Digital Economy-related trade events

-The Fiji Tech Summit is the largest IT event in the Pacific Island region, held annually to bring together tech companies from across the region to showcase the latest innovations in technology.
-The summit provides a unique opportunity to network with decision-makers and industry experts, exchange ideas, and connect with potential business partners, all with the aim of reshaping the tech landscape in the Pacific.
-The two-day event features presentations, exhibitions, technical breakout sessions, consultations, and networking opportunities.
+The Fiji Tech Summit stands as the largest IT event in the Pacific Island region.
+Each year, organizers bring together tech companies from across the region to showcase the latest innovations in technology.
+The summit offers a unique opportunity to network with decision-makers and industry experts, exchange ideas, and connect with potential business partners—all with the goal of reshaping the Pacific’s technology landscape.
+Over two days, the event features presentations, exhibitions, technical breakout sessions, consultations, and networking opportunities.